barryclark/jekyll-now/_posts/2020-12-22-Real-Estate-Photography.md

 permalink: /photography/
 ---

-> My camera-in-the-sky can capture incredible images of properties.
-This page is a photo album from one location. **Photos may take some time to load**
+> I am a comercially licensed UAV Pilot with a registered drone for hire.
+My camera-in-the-sky can capture incredible images.
+This page is a contains a photo album from a ten-minute flight session. **Photos may take some time to load**

 If you need aerial photos, I can produce images like these.
 I can review the photos as I take them, and make sure I have exactly what I need by the end of the shoot.
 I have 3 batteries which last 30 minutes each, and I would review footage between each battery.
 To shoot photos on your location requires an hour and a half to two hours on site.